 $316,791,257

-A Beautiful Mind is a biographical movie about the life, struggles, and work of the brilliant mathematician John Nash.
+A Beautiful Mind is a powerful biographical drama that chronicles the extraordinary life, challenges, and achievements of renowned mathematician John Nash.

 Drama